Obviously Five Believers

 “Well?”, I say.
 “Well …?”

-Raymond comes to rescue.
-God bless old Raymond.
-May you stay forever young.
 “Remember the words: “He did it in Las Vegas / And he can do it here”.
-That’s what Bob sings, right?
-And that’s Elvis!
-Positively Presley.”

 The highway is as endless as the emptiness in The Kid’s soul.
 There’re still hours to go.
 Inside the car the fog of cigarette smoke is thick as an oil well blowout.
 We’ve been listening to lots of tapes.
 The last hour or so it’s been outtakes from the Infidels-sessions, followed by a tape of half-finished songs recorded between Saved and Shot Of Love.
-The discussion on Bob and Elvis has been going on for a while too, with Raymond insisting Dylan way back had wanted to become bigger than Elvis.
+The discussion on Bob and Elvis has been going on for a while too, with Raymond insisting Dylan had wanted to become bigger than Elvis.

 “Why don’t they stay on their farms?”

-Lark Skyrider curses into my right ear.
+Lark Skyrider curses loudly.

 “Could be Bobby driving,” Raymond says.